-If you’re curious about STD or STI testing, it’s important to know your options for financing and payment.
-Most people have some form of health insurance, but many times that health insurance doesn’t cover STD testing and a high deductible may be building a wall between yourself and the healthcare you need.
-Luckily there are options available for patients that need financial help to obtain proper care and prevention.
+In general, many folks have some form of health insurance.
+Unfortunately, many times that insurance won’t actually cover STD testing.
+Even worse, a high deductible may be building a wall between you and the care you need.
+Luckily there are options available for patients who need financial help for obtaining proper care and prevention.

 What is an HSA?

-HSA or health savings accounts are available to people enrolled in high deductible insurance plans.
-This type of savings plan works through tax-free deposits that you make into the account that then works like a bank account that you withdraw from for medical expenses not covered by your insurance.
+So now that we understand the negatives of paying with insurance, let’s explore some alternative payment options.
+For many of us, this means using an HSA or health savings account.
+Typically, an HSA is available to people who are enrolled in high deductible insurance plans.
+This is often called a High Deductible Health Plan, or HDHP.
+In a nutshell, an HSA is a savings plan that works through tax-free deposits that you pay into the account.
+In turn, this account then allows you to make withdrawals for certain qualified medical expenses that aren’t covered by insurance.
 HSAs can assist you in paying your co-payments, lab testing, and prescriptions.
-Once you turn the age of 65 you can withdraw any unused portions of the account.
+Once you turn 65 years old, you can withdraw any unused portions of the account.

 What are your limits?